“Be authentic as a publisher and create content that helps you connect to everyone else … because they’re already connected.”

 See some examples here.

 Analyze how each individual content pie is performing to determine ROI and opportunities for improvement.
 Solid insight into what your audience interacts the most with and which pages they spend the longest time reading will help you plan future content.
+Moreover, it gives clear direction for areas of improvement and successes to celebrate.

 Focus 20% on creating your content and 80% of your time on promoting it.
 Promotion is how you’ll get your content seen.
 Make use of both organic and paid channels to get in front of the audience that matters to you.